WMSR/utils/evasion_techniques/README.md

 The character returned from `Asc(Format(msoSyncCompareAndMerge, "cur" + "rency"))` will be ¥ if the system's Unicode settings are set to Japanese.
 If set to US English, it returns a single backslash `\`.

-Variable DateAndTime is the country code from `Application.international9xlCountrySetting)`.
+Variable `DateAndTime` is the country code from `Application.international(xlCountrySetting)`.
 81 is Japan and 82 is Korea.

 *SHA256: 23e85ee19a2f46f4f462e72995b6a91616ea2f315908c1566c36cd0afc3aa200*